mpinter/vpm-text/README.md

 #### Comparison with peer dependencies

 The model is deliberatly designed to take the current node.js packages standard into consideration.
 In fact, it is fully backwards compatible with npm's model, which deals with necessity for shared dependencie through the concept of peer dependencies (more on the in NPM's section in the third chapter).
 At first glance, if you compare the behaviour (in terms of satisfiability) of a one level deep public dependency and a peer dependency, it will be exactly the same.
 This is in part because we want our model to be immediatly useble under present circumstances - with NPM being the standard, literally every javascript package adheres to the rules set by it.
 It would be foolish to think of coming out of nowhere with an altogether different proposition, especially when the current one (despite the problems presented throughout this paper) works, and expect everyone to jump on a bandwagon.
-On the other hand, since both the public and the peer dependencies exist to deal with the same issue, namely the need to have shared dependencies (as defined earlier), it isn't all that surprising that the two concepts end up working similarly.
-Still, there are some key differences between the two, explained further in the following paragraphs.
+On the other hand, since both the public and the peer dependencies exist to deal with the same issue, namely the need to have shared dependencies (as defined earlier), it isn't all that surprising that both concepts end up working similarly.

+Before we continue with the comparion, a short note about peer dependency handling and the change that was made to it moving from NPMv2 to NPMv3 - as mentioned in the chapter three, peer dependencies are no longer installed automatically in the newest NPM version, instead they only serve as a source of warnings and errors.
+Thus, since packages working previously with v2 had no need to specify the dependencies marked as peer for the second time in their parent, many are not compatible with version 3 (which had it's first public release in september 2015, and started to really spread maybe towards the end of that year).
+At the time of writing, v2 is still in long term support mode, and probably will be for some time, and project that had not migrated over to NPMv3 are still a plenty.
+The reason for writing this is that our model is compatible with approaches used in both of the major NPM versions - because of the way we intall the functionality at the lower level, akin to the way of NPMv2, and then export inherited public dependencies which serve as a guideline similar to peer dependencies in NPMv3.

+Each kind of resolvable (or unresolvable) dependency tree modeled using public dependencies can be modeled via peer dependencies, while preserving it's resolvability.
+The second implication does not hold for a special subclass of dependency trees, which we are going to elaborate upon in the following section.
+The formal proof of these theses will be presented further down the chapter.

+##### Stricter restrictions on certain classes of problems

+Despite all of the aforementioned backwards compatibility, there are certain forms of dependency trees accepted by NPM, whether it is of version 2 or 3, that we want our model to deliberatly fail on.
+These are closely related to the way the public dependency inheritance is designed, that is - it was shaped to the proposed form to account for this additional strictness.
+We shall first show the emerging problem on an example.
+The terminology we are using is in regards to the public dependency model with APIs being exposed to the parent, yet we can model the same example using only peer dependencies (and have done so in TODOimg).
+We will also be using semantic versioning since it has become the standard with node.js

+Suppose we have the following situation - TODO example

+TODOimg1 img2

+Our model therefore proposes to keep the versions of public dependencies consistent across the whole public branch (and a single private one).
+This way, when a situation such as in one of the previous examples emerges, we can be sure that every API that was exported and reused again uses the same package version, which was not the case with previous model.

+In a way, this is removing some of the programmers freedom in exchange for protection from a weird class of hard to track down bugs resulting from mixing APIs of two different versions of a same package - again, we feel that it isn't too wise to trust the package creators to detect this kind of conflicts, since they indeed may apper extremely rarely.
+Still, the rarer and more cryptic the bug happens to be, the harder it will be for the unlucky person who happens to run into it to correctly track it down.
+The important message of this section is, that although the imposed rule may be stricter than might be needed in some cases, it is still the best that can be done without making assumptions about installed packages that can't be programmatically checked.
+In addition, the proposed design creates a reasonable safeguard for situations with a large amount of nested public or peer dependencies, problems with which can be naturally hard to untangle.

+##### Key differences

+Let us now round up the main differences between the public and peer dependency approaches.

 1. Public dependencies are self-contained

-TODOhere
+As we had already discussed before, what we consider a huge advantage of our public dependency concept is that all the information neccessary for the successfull installation of the whole subtree is stored only in given subtrees root and it's successors.
+This is in stark contrast with the design of peer dependencies, which need to make assumptions about the outside world - or maybe even force the outside world to behave according to our subtrees idea, for it to successfully install.
+We believe this is a bad design decision that makes the dependency tree as a whole harder to reason about, and maybe more importantly harder to satisfy.
+In fact, even the community behind the NPM is perhaps slowly trying to phase out this concept (TODOcit issue), as may be already seen in softening the requirements of peer dependencies in version 3 of NPM.

 2. Public dependencies are exported along other public dependencies

-TODOhere
+In a certain aspect, peer dependencies are like public ones that are exported only a single step up the dependency tree - in contrast of public dependencies which bubble along any public branch and a single private branch.
+This means that with public dependencies it is computationaly harder to determine whether a conflict exists within the current hierarchy or not, but in turn, it buys us an additional level of security agains the problems mentioned before.

+3. Inherited dependencies are not mandatory

+Whilst inherited public dependencies directly resemble peer dependencies in many ways, maybe even more so now in version 3 of NPM, the semantic role between the two is quite different.
+Each peer dependency essentialy tells us to 'require a certain version of a given dependency to be installed on a parent package' (despite the fact that avoiding any installed version completely only yields an ignorable error) , while the condition set byt an inherited public dependency is a bit softer - 'make sure that if any other dependency for the same package appears on this level, it matches the version set by the public dependency inherited from'.
+Of course, when being compared to NPMv2, the difference is obvious, taking older NPMs automatic installation into account - although one may argue that in our concept all of the public dependencies are installed no matter what, which is true and may be considered a drawback (and once again, is a discussion for the implementation chapter).
+Yet, the installed public dependencies are hidden in the 'local' scope of the dependency which required it, and are exposed to the outside world (in a way that it can access it) only when they are explicitly required there.

+TODO maybe more?

 ### Formalization